 CYTOPORTER DRUG TRANSPORT MECHANISM.
 In preparation for enhanced drug delivery, the selected drug is chemically linked to the CYTOPORTER engine.
 This process will be unique for each drug and must take into account each drug's mode and site of action.
 Several steps are involved in the transport of the selected drug from the blood or body fluids across lipid barriers into the interior of target cells.
 After the drug is taken up by endocytosis, the endosome is acidified as the cell attempts to degrade its contents.
 As this acidification takes place, the engine converts from a water-soluble random form into a lipophilic, needle-like form.
 As the engine converts to its lipophilic form, it is PUSHED into the lipid membrane.
-Because the engine is longer than the membrane is thick, continued entry pushes the leading end of the engine into the interior of the cell.
-As the engine enters the neutral environment of the interior of the cell, it reverts automatically to its random, water-soluble form.
+Because the engine is longer than the membrane is thick, continued entry pushes the leading end of the engine into the interior of the cell, it reverts automatically to its random, water-soluble form.
 This provides the motive force to PULL more of the engine across the membrane.
 Finally, ionization and solvation of the engine as it enters the interior pull the attached drug into the interior of the cell.
 The interior of the cell contains enzymes which rapidly break down the engine into harmless by-products.
 This is a natural process that results in freeing the drug to react with its intracellular target.